emilymweiss/vec2text_662_project/README.md

 Scripts of the format `evalute_[pretrained/ours]_[gtr/openai/beir].py` contain the appropriate calls at the bottom of the file.

 ## Dependencies
+Dependencies required to run our evaluation scripts can be found in `requirements.txt`.

 ## Getting the data